Saatwik-ss/SAiDL-Spring-Assignment_2025/Reinforcement Learning/README.md

 - Factorized noise reduces the number of noise parameters while maintaining exploration benefits.
 - Applyies independent Gaussian noise to each weight and bias, factorized noise samples two lower-dimensional noise vectors, one for input and one for output.
 These are then combined multiplicatively to form a full noise matrix as described above.
-- Applied Guassian, Gamma and Beta noises as factorized noises, to be noted that the different noise layers differ only in the distribution of noise especialli in the (_scale_noise) functions.
+- Applied Guassian, Gamma and Beta noises as factorized noises, to be noted that the different noise layers differ only in the distribution of noise especially in the (_scale_noise) functions.

   ### Gaussian noise:
 ![image](https://github.com/user-attachments/assets/8b2fdbbd-1647-4245-9cf2-7a1137ceacc0)